Warning: If you’re looking for a deep theological article today, this isn’t going to be it. 🙂

 And so I decided to just relax and let it go.
 We got our tree up, and the house is decorated.
 We sang in the Christmas cantata.
 We’ve done some shopping.
 (Although none of the gifts are wrapped yet!)

-I’ve come to the realization that my Christmas dreams are not going to match up to my Christmas reality, and that’s OK.
+I’ve come to the realization that my Christmas dreams are not going to match up to my Christmas reality, and that’s okay.
 There’s a verse that has been a comfort to me, as I’ve pondered these things.

 “To every thing there is a season, and a time to every purpose under the heaven.”
 Ecclesiastes 3:1